norandomtechie/ece270-simulator/README.md

 ## Requirements
 Any modern distribution of Linux.
 The setup script included in the repo is targeted at Debian-flavored systems, but the software should theoretically work on any Linux distribution.
 I use Ubuntu WSL extensively, and it's worked there as well, so if you're on Windows, download and install WSL (version 2 will work better once it's available to non-Insider builds of Windows).

-I don't use or have a Mac, so I don't know if this works on macOS.
-If you can get it working, though, I look forward to your pull request!
+~~I don't use or have a Mac, so I don't know if this works on macOS.
+If you can get it working, though, I look forward to your pull request!~~

+If you install Verilator, Yosys and IcarusVerilog using Homebrew, create a new folder under `/tmp` called `tmpcode`, install packages with `npm i` and try running the simulator with `node cluster.js` which should start it on port 4500, it *should* work.
+YMMV.

 ## Installation
 ### The scripted way